-The easy-out ankles are a nice touch, with the back of the ankle/calf made out of a different and stretchy material that makes for a little easier final step of getting the wetsuit off.
-Other manufacturers often cut-out the achilles area of the neoprene and leave it angled, but the stretch material is something we like.
+The easy-out ankles are a nice touch, and in our experience it makes the wetsuit noticeably easier to take off after a swim.
+They do this by making the back of the ankle/calf made out of a different and stretchy material that makes for a little easier final step of getting the wetsuit off.
+Other manufacturers often cut-out the achilles area of the neoprene and leave it angled which works too, but this stretch material is something we like.
 We are also big fans of the oversized arm gussets which reduce the constricted feeling in the chest and armpits, and absolutely love the red accent on the back for visibility.
 This visibility is most important when doing solo or small-group training swims in open water.

 What makes the Sprint our clear winner is that it is not even at the top-end of the entry-level price range.
 For 2024, it is priced at a reasonable $275.

 Runner Up: ROKA Maverick

 The Maverick is an excellent choice in wetsuits, something with a little different feel than the others we have been wearing for years — different in a good way.
 ROKA calls the shoulder paneling “Arms-Up” construction, allowing for very good range-of-motion in the shoulder and arms.
 Soft lining inside the suit removes any chafing that you might get from rough neoprene or seams.
 Speaking of seams, we are big fans of how ROKA has paid lots of attention to reinforcing them, as the seam is often the place where a wetsuit begins to show its wear and pull apart over time.

 A nice touch in the ROKA suits are small markers which allow you to know that you have put the wetsuit on correctly, with the right alignment.

 If you are on the fence about this or a higher-end wetsuit, we always recommend going up to the mid-level.
 After a few races and swims, you will be thankful for the better range-of-motion and paneling.
 ROKA’s entry-level wetsuit has an approachable price point for many, very much on par with the Blueseventy Sprint.
 You really can’t go wrong with either.